 Dogs grow hair in between their paw pads as a form of protection.
 However, for dogs with longer hair the hair between their paws will grow longer than their footpads and drag on the floor.
 This excess hair gets easily matted and traps dirt, snow, and ice.
 Moreover, excess hair remains damp for longer periods of time leading to fungal infections in dog's paws.
 Because of these nuisances and medical concerns, hair between dogs' paws should be clipped when it reaches a length longer than the paw pad.

 Purchase a pair of finger nail scissors that have a straight blade (not curved).
 These are typically about 3.5 inches long in total length and can be purchased near the nail files at any drug store (such as CVS) or large retail stores (like Target).

 Understand your dog's grooming personality.
 Before deciding to clip hair between your dog's pads, determine how much resistance you will encounter when attempting to do so.
-You can determine this by sitting down next to your dog and picking up his paws.
+You can determine this by sitting down next to your dog and picking up his/her paws.
 Does the dog immediately pull the paw back and even growl or does the dog let you touch the paw?

 Repeat Step 4 for all four paws.
 If the pet become anxious or tries to move, stop clipping the hair.
-Have another person hold the dog in place and pet it to soothe it.
+Have another person hold the dog in place and pet it to sooth it.
 If the dog fights, wait until a later time to finish the other paws.